 Now, this is the place to be in Dawson City!!

-Entertainment: They have three shows, back to back (Cancan at 8:30pm, a singing dancing show at 10:00pm and a pop/rock show at midnight), on Thursday – Monday nights, from May – late September.
+Entertainment: They have three shows, back to back (Cancan at 8:30pm, a cabaret show at 10:00pm and a sing-a-long show at midnight).

 Casino: Bring some $$$ and play some casino games; black Jack, slots, poker, roulette

 Must be 19+ years of age to enter, play responsibly.
 Venue is cash only.

 Bombay Peggy’s: ($$) This bar has fabulous martinis, it has a cozy/fun vibe!
 It is also a 3-star hotel if you are interested in checking that out.

 The Pit: ($$) The Pit is the nickname of the bar located in the Westminster Hotel.
 Great place to enjoy a drink if you’re looking to continue partying on after Gerties (it stays open late).